miki725/django-url-filter/docs/usage.rst

 Plain Filtering
 ---------------

-In addition to supporting regular ORMs ``django-url-filter`` also allows to filter plain Python lists of either objects or dictionaries.
+In addition to supporting regular ORMs ``django-rest-url-filter`` also allows to filter plain Python lists of either objects or dictionaries.
 This feature is primarily meant to filter data-sources without direct filtering support such as lists of data in redis.
 For example::